kleidouxos/vulcan/pages/about.md

 ## Further Reading

+Baron, David. *American Eclipse: A Nation's Epic Race to Catch the Shadow of the Moon and Win the Glory of the World*.
+Liveright, 2017.

 Baum, Richard. *In Search of Planet Vulcan: The Ghost in Newton’s Clockwork Universe*.
 Plenum Press, 1997.

+Brown, Kevin.
+“Vulcan’s Muddy Light.”
+University of Michigan Heritage Project, n.d.
+Accessed October 31, 2025. [https://heritage.umich.edu/stories/vulcans-muddy-light/](https://heritage.umich.edu/stories/vulcans-muddy-light/).

 Hanson, Norwood Russell.
 “Leverrier: The Zenith and Nadir of Newtonian Mechanics.” *Isis* 52, no. 3 (1962): 359–78.